kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 - Check the process id of the running application by using `bin/appname pid`.
 If the status code is not error, it means that the application is still running.
-  `$?` is the special variable in bash that indicate the status code of the previous command, in this example, it would be the `bin/appname pid` command.
+  `$?` is the special variable in bash that indicate the status code of the previous command.
+In this example, it would be the `bin/appname pid` command.
-- After the application stop running _(after `bin/appname pid` return error, since the node is down)_, we start our new version application in daemon mode by running `bin/appname daemon`.
+- After the application stop running _(which is after `bin/appname pid` return error,
+- since the node is down)_, we start our new version application in daemon mode by running `bin/appname daemon`.
 - After starting our application, we continuously health check our application by using `bin/appname rpc`.
 Alternatively, you can also `curl` your health check endpoint.

+A side note here about how we health check our application:

+- We only check if the application is up and running.
+We didn't really health check whether our database connection is working correctly or not.
+Or, if it is ready to handle HTTP request correctly.
+- Ideally a better way to health check our application would be using `curl` and hit an endpoint that also query your database.
+- If we are doing a more thorough health check, we might want to limit the number of health check attempts and has it failed the deployment and rollback if things doesn't go well after a couple of times, which is another topic for another day.

 <div class="callout callout-info">
   <p>